 What Are the Downsides of Ducted Air Conditioning?

-Tailored Cooking Solutions
+Tailored Cooling Solutions

 Choosing between ducted air conditioning and split system units comes down to personal preferences and the specific needs of your home.
 Ducted systems offer a seamless and centrally controlled cooling experience, ensuring consistent temperatures across multiple rooms.
-This makes them an ideal choice for larger homes or those seeking a discreet and aesthetically pleasing solution.
+This makes them ideal for larger homes or those seeking a discreet and aesthetically pleasing solution.

 What’s Right For You: A Ducted System or a Split System?